Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 \subsection{Communication Decision Model}

-The Communication Decision Model provides a structured framework to guide practitioners in choosing suitable architectural patterns and strategies based on specific conditions and communication impacts within quantum software systems.
+The Communication Decision Model provides a structured framework to guide practitioners in selecting appropriate architecture patterns and strategies based on specific conditions and communication impacts in quantum software systems.
 The decision model guides the selection of communication patterns for both quantum-to-quantum and quantum-to-classical communication.
-It covers various architectural patterns and strategies, each associated with clearly outlined positive and negative QAs, which are informed by findings from the mining study and the SLR on quantum software communication.
-It is structured through various decision gateways — Inclusive, Exclusive, and Parallel — representing the decision-making flows required for architecting quantum communication systems.
-Table~\ref{Communication} lists the patterns and strategies covered by the Communication Decision Model (see Figure~\ref{Communication}).
+It covers various architecture patterns and strategies, each associated with clearly outlined positive and negative QAs, which are informed by findings from the mining study and the SLR on quantum software communication.
+It is structured through various decision gateways: Inclusive, Exclusive, and Parallel, representing the decision-making flows required for architecting quantum communication systems.
+Table \ref{Tab: Communication} lists the patterns and strategies covered by the Communication Decision Model (see Figure \ref{Fig:Communication}).